memsql/streamliner-starter/README.md

 	make build
 	```

-4. The JAR will be localed within `target/scala-<version>/`.
-Upload the JAR into MemSQL Ops and start your custom pipeline.
+4. The JAR will be placed in `target/scala-<version>/`.
+Upload the JAR to MemSQL Ops and create a pipeline using your custom code.

 Read more on how to [create custom Spark Interface JARs](http://docs.memsql.com/latest/spark/memsql-spark-interface/) in our docs.